Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: Introduction

-In the next step, the aspect of computational feasibility is taken into account.
-This means that a discrete counterpart of the ideal mapping $\Psi^\Gamma$, which is called $\Theta_h^\Gamma$, is constructed.
-As a vectorial finite element function, it facilitates fast evaluations necessary for mapping integration points in the finite element assembly.
-In practice, to reproduce the values of a high order discrete approximation of $\phi$, denoted by $\phi_h$, a discrete search direction $G_h$ replaces the search direction $G$ and a subsequent application of an Oswald-type interpolator is used to obtain inter-element continuity.
-Finally, $\Theta_h^\Gamma$ is extended with the same blending procedure known from $\Psi/ \Psi^\Gamma$ to yield $\Theta_h := \mathcal{E} \Theta_h^\Gamma$.
+In the next step, a discrete \FE~approximation of the ideal mapping $\Psi^\Gamma$, which is called $\ThehG$, is constructed.
+In practice, to reproduce the values of a higher-order discrete approximation of $\phi$, denoted by $\phi_h$, a discrete search direction $G_h$ replaces the search direction $G$ and a subsequent application of an Oswald-type interpolator is used to obtain inter-element continuity.
+Finally, $\ThehG$ is extended with the same blending procedure to yield $\Theta_h := \mathcal{E} \ThehG$.

-The desired result that the so-constructed discrete approximation is of higher order is stated and proven in this framework as a small difference between $\Psi$ and $\Theta_h$.
+The desired result that the so-constructed discrete approximation is of higher-order is stated and proven in this framework as a small difference between $\Psi$ and $\Theta_h$.
 In order to be able to include these results in a Strang-Lemma-type analysis of a particular discretisation of a PDE problem (in the case of \cite{LR_IMAJNA_2018} a two-domain Poisson problem is considered, in the case of \cite{L_GUFEMA_2017} a fictitious domain problem and in \cite{grande2018analysis} a surface Poisson problem), the mapping $\Phi_h$ is defined as $\Phi_h := \Psi \circ (\Theta_h)^{-1}$ and bounded close to the identity.

-Overall, we obtain three results \begin{itemize} \item \textit{Robust quadrature rules} based on positive quadrature weights on $\Omega^{\text{lin}}$. \item \textit{Geometrical accuracy}, which is provided by higher order bounds on $\| \Phi_h - \id \|$ in relevant norms. \item \textit{Approximability of sufficiently smooth functions on deformed meshes}, which is transferred from standard interpolation results of the uncurved mesh $\mathcal{T}_h$ if sufficiently many high spatial derivatives of $\Psi$ are bounded. \end{itemize}
+Overall, the following three components are crucial for the success of the approach (in the spatial setting as well as in the \emph{space-time} setting): \begin{itemize} \item \textit{Robust quadrature rules} based on positive quadrature weights on $\Omega^{\text{lin}}$. \item \textit{Geometrical accuracy}, i.e. higher-order bounds on $\| \Phi_h - \id \|$ in relevant norms. \item \textit{Approximability of sufficiently smooth functions on deformed meshes}, which is transferred from standard interpolation results of the uncurved mesh $\mathcal{T}_h$ if sufficiently high spatial derivatives of $\Psi$ stay uniformly bounded. \end{itemize} This overall structure for a rigorous mathematical analysis in the spatial case provides a blueprint for the analysis of the space-time case, as we shall see in more detail later.